Snaacky/thewiki/docs/tutorials/torrent.md

 When creating a torrent, the file is cut into several, smaller pieces, which are then put together by a peer's [torrent client](/getting-started/torrenting/#torrent-client) to create the final result.
 These pieces are low in size and are used to facilitate peer-to-peer sharing, allowing for downloading and uploading to be much faster and seamless.
 However, there are some things to keep note of when setting the pieces for your torrent:

-- Creating too small pieces can cause more protocol overhead, bigger torrent files, longer hashing times, and possibly higher load on the CPU and drive
+- Creating too *small* pieces can cause more protocol overhead, bigger torrent files, longer hashing times, and possibly higher load on the CPU and drive
-- Creating too large pieces can slow down piece distribution
+- Creating too *large* pieces can slow down piece distribution
-- Older torrent clients do not support piece sizes greater than 16 MiB. *Greater piece sizes are only a concern for torrents above ~5 TB*
+- Older torrent clients do not support piece sizes greater than 16 MiB. *Greater piece sizes are only a concern for torrents above ~5 TiB*
 - Most clients automatically pick too small piece sizes. *[dottorrent-gui](#dottorrent-gui) is an exception, as it aims for 1000-1500 pieces during creation*

 We recommend targeting 1000 pieces, with 16 MiB being the upper limit.
 A quick reference is below:

 Torrent Size | Piece Size
 -------------|-------------
-2 to 4 GB    | 4 MiB
+2 to 4 GiB   | 4 MiB
-4 to 8 GB    | 8 MiB
+4 to 8 GiB   | 8 MiB
-8 to ∞ GB    | 16 MiB
+8 to ∞ GiB   | 16 MiB

 ### Trackers